bUnit-dev/bUnit/docs/site/docs/interaction/awaiting-async-state.md

 ## Debugging code that uses `WaitForState` ort `WaitForAssertion`

-When debugging code that uses the `WaitForState()` or `WaitForAssertion()` methods, it can be helpful that the timeout is not just one second as it is by default.
-When `bUnit` detects that the debugger is attached (`Debugger.IsAttached`), it will automatically increase the timeout to `Timeout.InfiniteTimeSpan`.
-If this behaviour is not desired, the timeout can be controlled by passing a `TimeSpan` as the second argument to the `WaitForState()` or `WaitForAssertion()` methods, overriding this behaviour.
+When `bUnit` detects that a debugger is attached (`Debugger.IsAttached`), it will automatically disable the timeout functionality of the "wait for" methods.